 It’s an enormous pleasure to welcome my first guest blogger, Sandra Vallaure.
-As a Spaniard who’s lived in and traveled to an extensive list of countries, Sandra’s love for Seville started with a simple weekend getaway, and she’s called La Hispalense home for eight years now.
-Read on for the first in a short series of tips for first-time travellers to Seville as I continue with the stupid DELE exam (Note: all photos were taken by the author).
+As a Spaniard who’s lived in and traveled to an extensive list of countries, Sandra’s love for Seville started with a simple weekend getaway, and she’s called La Hispalense home for eight years now and is the author of the e-book Seville in Two Days.
+Read on for the first in a short series of tips for first-time travellers to Seville.
+All photos were taken by the author.

 Seville is a place that you need to discover walking.
 Otherwise, you’ll miss the point.
 Seville is not only a bunch of magnificent buildings and palaces.
 It’s also its people and their passion.